kaishin/redalemeden.com/content/posts/2011-04-19-twitter-ios-showdown/index.md

 ![Notifications](notifications.jpg) _In-app notifications in Tweetbot._

-Notably, Tweetbot shines in some areas that would be hard to assess using the HIP model above.
+Notably, Tweetbot shines in some areas that would be hard to assess using the <abbr title="Human Information Processing">HIP</abbr> model above.
 Save for the occasional tweet, reply, or DM, we spend most of the time on Twitter wading through hundreds of tweets and swapping accounts and lists.
 Few Twitter clients address these areas as elegantly as Tweetbot does:

 * The number of new tweets (since the last refresh) is displayed in a unobtrusive blue bar in the timeline.
 This may seem gimmicky at first, but it turns out to be a huge time saver for timeline completionists.